JohanAberg/vhs-decode/README.md

 > [!TIP]
-> - `.tbc` files are headerless you can open them at any time during decoding, preview is limited to what frame info has been fully written to the JSON file updated every 100 frames or so.
+> - `.tbc` files are headerless, you can open them at any time during decoding, preview is limited to what frame info has been fully written to the JSON file updated every 100 frames or so.
 > - You can download example demo tapes [here](https://archive.org/details/@decode_team_fm_rf_archives).

 <img src="https://github.com/oyvindln/vhs-decode/wiki/assets/images/Post-Processing/ld-analyse-chroma-frame-107-2023-02-23-23-01-21.png"  width="600" height="">